catallo/ht/README.md

-### ht - an assistant that answers your questions about shell commands.
+### ht - a shell command that answers your questions about shell commands.

 ##### Usage